-This morning India met New York as I wolfed down my latest fusion creation: roti paratha, cream cheese, and smoked salmon.
-Every last crispy flake and drop of lemon was licked up off the plate as I said a quiet thank you to HappyFresh who made my morning meal possible.
+Thanks to HappyFresh, this morning India met New York as I wolfed down my latest fusion creation: roti paratha, cream cheese, and smoked salmon.
+Every last crispy flake and drop of lemon was licked up off the plate.

 The only wheels I own are the ones on my shopping trolley.
 Since no one has yet created the bugaboo version for easy curb maneuvering, I find myself embracing the new world of online and personal grocery shoppers!

 This week I put another online shopping service, HappyFresh to the test.
-First off I loved that I could chose either desktop or mobile ordering.
-As someone prone to procrastinating, the ability to sit at my desktop, perusing perishables and zooming in on ingredient lists with no young child asking to go into or out of cart… again.
+I loved that I could chose either desktop or mobile ordering.
+As someone prone to procrastinating, the ability to sit at my desktop, perusing perishables and zooming in on ingredient lists with no young child asking to go into or out of the cart… again, was simply wonderful.

 HappyFresh is unique in that it isn’t a grocery store offering its wares online but a personalised shopper who runs your errands for you.
 You can chose a store from a number of options depending on your delivery address, which brings me to….